medhamsh/solid-lamp/README.md

-# Simple utility to see the top disk users
+# Simple utility to see the top disk users at a given path on collectively multiple host

 ## Prerequisites
 * Python3